 An Iconic Photographer of the Twentieth Century

-In Paris, he became part of the inner circle of the renowned surrealist photographer Man Ray (Emmanuel Radnitzky), with whom he collaborated in 1924 in creating a portfolio of fashion photographs.
-Paris at this time was a hive of artistic expression — great writers, innovators and artists who were all actively pollinating new ways of expressing their ideas.
-Huene’s circle included Salvador Dalí, Lee Miller and Coco Chanel, as well as Picasso and the surrealists Paul Éluard and Jean Cocteau.
+The following year, he moved to Paris, where he became part of the inner circle of the renowned surrealist photographer, Man Ray (Emmanuel Radnitzky), with whom he collaborated in 1924 to create a portfolio of fashion photographs.
+Paris at this time was a hive of artistic expression — great writers, and artists were all actively pollinating new ways of expressing their ideas.
+Huene’s circle included Salvador Dalí, Lee Miller and Coco Chanel, as well as Pablo Picasso and the surrealists Paul Éluard and Jean Cocteau.
 Huene began to make a name for himself as a well-respected fashion illustrator.
 His art teacher was the French cubist painter André Lhote.

-Huene quickly rose to the position of Chief Photographer at Condé Nast’s French Vogue.
+Huene’s unique, innovative and artistic vision made him a leader in fashion photography.
+He was one of the first to capture the style of the haute couture fashion houses of Paris, including Chanel, Balenciaga and the jeweler Cartier.
+He quickly rose to the position of Chief Photographer at Condé Nast’s French Vogue.
 His keen eye for elegance, sophistication, and the ease with which he moved in aristocratic circles, introduced him to some of the most beautiful women of the day, many of whom would become his models.
-They included the Swedish dancer Lisa Fonssagrives, the world’s first supermodel, who later married the American photographer Irving Penn.
+These included the Swedish dancer, Lisa Fonssagrives, the world’s first supermodel, who later married the American photographer Irving Penn.

+Huene was both intoxicated and inspired by the light and poetic beauty of Greece, as well as by its classical architecture.
+This became a recurring theme throughout his photographic career.
 He incorporated classical Grecian influences in his beautiful, carefully balanced images, often employing painted backdrops of imaginary vistas.
-A perfect example of this unique style is to be found in his iconic picture Divers (1930).
+A perfect example of this unique style is to be found in his iconic picture, Divers (1930).
 Huene created a world of elegance and produced some of the defining images of the genre.
 In his own words:

 At sundown, for color, the light is miraculous, the Parthenon assumes that wonderful glow – brilliant and scintillating and alive – with a golden sensuality all of its own.